-- All intersections with existing or proposed arterial roads as shown on Plan 15 must be designed, constructed and controlled to the satisfaction of the Roads Corporation and the municipal council. with the main design objective being to allow for a minimum 10 year design life having regard to the anticipated traffic growth on the affected roads from both the ultimate development of the Precinct and the external traffic. - Where a signalised intersection or roundabout is shown on Plan 15 and it is not included in the Development Contributions Plan, it is to be fully funded by the development proponent (except Gumleaf Lane extension/Bayview Road extension (North South Arterial)). - The construction of the McMullen Road intersection and removal of the southern weighbridge must not occur until an alternative weighbridge site has been secured by VicRoads or if VicRoads advises identification and/or construction of an alternative weighbridge site is not required before the weighbridge is removed. - Before development approval is granted for the Whiteside Road Neighbourhood Activity Centre, the land required for the upgrade of the Princes Highway/Whiteside Road intersection is to be secured, facilitating the timely upgrade of the intersection. - Any reasonable variation in the scope of the indicative intersection layouts provided in the Officer Precinct Structure Plan Future Traffic Estimates and Road Infrastructure Requirements (SMEC 2011) report are to be fully funded by the development proponent, to the satisfaction of Roads Corporation and/or the municipal council. - Staging of subdivisions must provide for the timely connection of road links between properties and to the arterial road network to optimise access for all modes of transport, to the satisfaction of the responsible authority. - Land must be provided for right of way flaring at all arterial road connections to existing and proposed arterial roads for the ultimate design of the intersection in accordance with VicRoads standards. - Access points (temporary and permanent) to the existing or proposed arterial road network beyond those shown on Plan 15 will not generally be permitted, but will be considered on a case by case basis where a need can be demonstrated in accordance with VicRoads access management policies. - Provide direct and safe crossing points along the arterial road network for pedestrians and cyclists. - Provide a safe environment within activity centres that prioritises pedestrian and cyclist movement.
+Design Issue Planning and Design Guidelines that must be met Planning and Design Guidelines that should be met Signalised Intersections be designed, constructed and controlled to the satisfaction of the Roads Corporati and the municipal council, with the main design objective being to allow for a minimum 10 year design life having regard to the anticipated traffic growth on the affected roads from both the ultimate development of the Precinct and the external Prior to the preparation of planning permit applications which require access to an arterial road as shown on Plan 15, permit applicants are to consult with VicRoads to confirm the appropriate extent of right of way flaring required for the intersection.
+Where a signalised intersection or roundabout is shown on Plan 15 and it is not included in the Development Contributions Plan, it is to be fully funded by the development proponent (except Gumleaf Lane extension/Bayview Road extension (North South Arterial)).
+The location of an access close to an intersection (on approach or departure) has the potential to adversely affect both safety and capacity, and interference from side streets or parking should be avoided near intersections to the satisfaction of the Roads Corporation and the The construction of the McMullen Road intersection and removal of the southern weighbridge must not occur until an alternative weighbridge site has been secured by VicRoads or if VicRoads advises identification and/or construction of an alternative weighbridge site is not required before the weighbridge is removed.
+Before development approval is granted for the Whiteside Road Neighbourhood 40 metres for an access street or place carrying up to 1,000 vehicles per day; Activity Centre, the land required for the upgrade of the Princes Highway/Whiteside Road intersection is to be secured, facilitating the timely upgrade of the intersection.
+60 metres for an access street carrying between 1,000 and 3,000 vehicles per day; Any reasonable variation in the scope of the indicative intersection layouts provided in the Officer Precinct Structure Plan Future Traffic Estimates and Road Infrastructure Requirements (SMEC 2011) report are to be fully funded by the development proponent, to the satisfaction of Roads Corporation and/or the municipal council.
+100 metres on the approach side for a connector street 75 metres on the departure side for a connector streetering a single right turn; Staging of subdivisions must provide for the timely connection of road links between properties and to the arterial road network to optimise access for all modes of 100 metres on the departure side for a connector stree receiving a double right turn. transport, to the satisfaction of the responsible authority.
+Notwithstanding the above, the appropriate distance of access restriction will be considered on a case by existing and proposed arteric accordance with VicRoads s Access points (temporary an network beyond those show) be considered on a case by Land must be provided for right of way flaring at all arterial road connections to existing and proposed arterial roads for the ultimate design of the intersection in accordance with VicRoads standards. case basis within the context of the requirements of traffic management, safety, urban design and the urban environment.
+Access points (temporary and permanent) to the existing or proposed arterial road network beyond those shown on Plan 15 will not generally be permitted, but will be considered on a case by case basis where a need can be demonstrated in accordance with VicRoads access management policies.
+Provide direct and safe crossing points along the arterial road network for pedestrians and cyclists.
+Provide a safe environment within activity centres that prioritises pedestrian and cyclist movement.